 ClickSoftware’s advanced technologies could not have been created without the benefit of academic research in the fields of mathematics, computer science, statistics, economy, business management and more.
-We also strive to contribute some of our own research to the academic and industrial research communities: One example, as mentioned in this blog, it the paper that several ClickSoftware researchers contributed to an academic book about vehicle routing problems.
+We also strive to contribute some of our own research to the academic and industrial research communities.
 Another such book is expected to be published later this year – watch this space for announcements.
 Collaboration may be the best way for academy and industry to interact: ClickSoftware has participated in research consortia, composed of academic and industrial organizations, created to address challenges by jointly creating new methods and technologies.
 Some of us also give occasional lectures to undergraduate and graduate students, in courses dealing with advanced algorithms and artificial intelligence.
 Closer to our core activities, we run our own courses, under the ClickSoftware University program, consisting of a series of management courses that convey proven methods and principles for improving the efficiency and effectiveness of the field service operation.
 You can get a glimpse into the kind of analysis and shared experience that form ClickSoftware University courses by reading Mike Karlskind’s blog post on the WFM adoption curve.
 And sometimes, you see the knowledge exchange come full circle, as when we heard from a couple of academic institutes and business schools that they use ClickSoftware’s book “Service Chain Optimization for Dummies” as reading materials for their academic courses.
 Does all of this repay our debt to the great research coming from the academic world?
 Not even close, obviously, but it feels good to contribute what we can, and it keeps us in contact with the latest progress.

 Learning from professors doesn’t end with graduation.
 They are always up to something new, and it pays to listen.
 It pays even more to collaborate with them.
 That’s why ClickSoftware’s name is in this photograph, and this is one thing ClickSoftware indeed has in common with CheckPoint, Fujitsu, Google, HP, IBM, Intel, Yahoo and SAP.